 In 2020, we began making our carbon footprint calculations available for our products.
 In 2021, we announced a highly ambitious sustainability strategy in service of our aim to help to reverse climate change through better business.
 Our sustainability strategy has three strategic priorities: (1) Regenerative Agriculture, (2) Renewable Materials, and (3) Responsible Energy.
 These priorities are underpinned by 10 targets, which we intend to achieve by the end of 2025, or the 2025 Targets.
 In addition, we have announced a goal to reduce our per-unit carbon emissions to less than 1 kg of carbon dioxide equivalent emissions by 2030, or the 2030 Goal.
-We anticipate continuing to make ESG disclosures and expanding the number of disclosures we make over time.
+We are aligning our ESG disclosures with the Sustainability Accounting Standards Board and Task Force on Climate-Related Financial Disclosure frameworks, and we anticipate continuing to make ESG disclosures and expanding the number of disclosures we make over time.